Advertiser disclosure

 What happens in collections

-Collections can also have financial consequences.
+When student loans default, they become accelerated, meaning they become due in full immediately.
 Borrowers will be responsible for all the costs that the lender incurred from the collections process.
-If your loan is held by the Department of Education, these costs will be 17.92% of your total loan amount.
+If your loan is held by the Department of Education, these costs could amount to 20% of your total loan amount.
 This can increase your total debt drastically.
-For example, if your loan balance is $30,000, collections costs could add $5,376.
+For example, if your loan balance is $30,000, collections costs could add $6,000 to what you owe.

 If you do not repay your debt or enter into a repayment agreement, the collection agency will begin wage garnishment.
 The Department of Education can take up to 15% of disposable pay from your paychecks for the defaulted loan.
 Disposable pay is what remains of your paycheck after deductions such as taxes.
 Once wage garnishment starts, it will continue until the debt is repaid or the default is resolved.